SammysHP/rampinglight/README.md

 - Battery check: one to four flashes
 - Low voltage protection: flicker every 15 seconds if the voltage is low and turn off if the voltage is critical
 - Mode memory: start with last frozen ramp value or with last fixed level (off-time memory)
-- Stop at high: in ramping UI, stop if ramping reaches maximum output
+- Stop at ramp end: in ramping UI, stop if ramping reaches minimum or maximum output
 - Start at high: after the flashlight was off, start with the highest output (and go from high to low)
 - Beacon mode: low background light with regular flashes
 - Tactical strobe: if enabled, always start with fast strobe mode